-The Office of General Counsel are attorneys representing the interests of University.
-The Office of General Counsel advises on University Policies to ensure consistency with applicable laws, regulations, governing policies, other requirements, and regarding material legal or ethical exposure to the University.
+The Office of Institutional Integrity and General Counsel (OIIGC) staff includes attorneys representing the interests of University.
+The OIIGC attorneys advise on University Policies to ensure consistency with applicable laws, regulations, governing policies, other requirements, and regarding material legal or ethical exposure to the University.

-The Policy Administrator is the University Compliance Director or other individual designated by the Chancellor to facilitate and oversee the policy development and review process and ensure dissemination of and access to all University Policies.
+The Policy Administrator is the individual designated by the Chancellor to facilitate and oversee the policy development and review process and ensure dissemination of and access to all University Policies.
 The Policy Administrator is responsible for:

 - Designing, implementing, and reviewing a template, process, and system for developing, reviewing, issuing, storing, and revising University Policies;

 - Generally guiding the Policy Owners through the policy development process;